helm/helm/docs/using_helm.md

 - `--timeout`: A value in seconds to wait for Kubernetes commands to complete This defaults to 300 (5 minutes)
-- `--wait`: Waits until all Pods are in a ready state, PVCs are bound, and Services have and IP address (and Ingress if a `LoadBalancer`) before marking the release as successful.
+- `--wait`: Waits until all Pods are in a ready state, PVCs are bound, Deployments have minimum (`Desired` minus `maxUnavailable`) Pods in ready state and Services have and IP address (and Ingress if a `LoadBalancer`) before marking the release as successful.
 It will wait for as long as the `--timeout` value.
 If timeout is reached, the release will be marked as `FAILED`.

+  Note: In scenario where Deployment has `replicas` set to 1 and `maxUnavailable` is not set to 0 as part of rolling update strategy, `--wait` will return as ready as it has satisfied the minimum Pod in ready condition.
 - `--no-hooks`: This skips running hooks for the command
 - `--recreate-pods` (only available for `upgrade` and `rollback`): This flag will cause all pods to be recreated (with the exception of pods belonging to